gruns/icecream/README.md

 `includeContext` is False by default.

-`contextAbsPath`, False by default, can be used to control whether `ic()`'s output includes the absolute path of the file where `ic()` is called, provided `includeContext == True`.
-This is useful when `ic()` is called from multiple files in a project, with files having same names but different paths.
-Moreover, for most editors such as VSCode, a clickable link to the line where `ic()` is called is provided:
+`contextAbsPath`, if provided and True, outputs absolute filepaths, like `/path/to/foo.py`, over just filenames, like `foo.py`, when `ic()` is called with `includeContext == True`.
+This is useful when debugging multiple files that share the same filename(s).
+Moreover, some editors, like VSCode, turn absolute filepaths into clickable links that open the file where `ic()` was called.

 ```pycon
 >>> from icecream import ic